simoncozens/GlyphSILE/BUILDING.md

-To build GlyphSILE and its needed shared libraries from scratch:
+To build GlyphSILE and its needed shared libraries from scratch, the `build-dependencies.sh` should cover most of it.
+Then run `xcode-build` and the plugin should appear in GlyphSILE/build/Release/GlyphSILE.glyphsPlugin

+If you need to do it manually:

 * Frameworks

 ** libpng

 Copy this over and relocate

+    cp /usr/local/lib/libpng*.dylib frameworks/

 ** Harfbuzz